MiguelCos/TermineR/terminomics_analysis_workflow.md

                                               )
 ```

-## % of total summed abundance of semi-specific peptides by the total summed abundance of all peptides (raw intensities)
+## % of total summed abundance of neo-termini by the total summed abundance of all peptides (raw intensities)

 As an exemplary exploratory analysis, we showcase the calculation of the
 percentage of total summed abundance of proteolytic products (defined by